equinor/radix-public-site/public-site/docs/src/guides/deploy-only/index.md

 To create a GitHub Actions you create a workflow file in the folder .github/workflows.
 In the sample workflow below we will build new images for master (qa environment) and release (prod environment) branches:

+::: details Click me to view the code
 ```yaml
 name: CI